Canon G1 X Mark II vs G16

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G16 is somewhat smaller (3 percent) than the Canon G1 X Mark II.
 Moreover, the G16 is substantially lighter (36 percent) than the G1X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the G16 are weather-sealed.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The G16 was launched at a markedly lower price (by 31 percent) than the G1X Mark II, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Canon G1 X Mark II features an 1.5-inch sensor and the Canon G16 a 1/1.7-inch sensor.
 The sensor area in the G16 is 84 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.85 and 4.65.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.